 We live just a few minutes from a beautiful inland lake and about an hour from Lake Michigan.
-We spend a lot of time at the beach in the summer.
-I will tell you taking my kids to the beach used to be a chore, but after eight years I finally have it down to a science.
-Here are some of my best tips for making it fun and safe for everyone:
+So we spend a lot of time at the beach in the summer.
+I will tell you taking my kids to the beach used to be a chore, but after all these years, I finally have it down to a science.
+Here are some of my best tips for making it fun and safe for everyone and surviving a day at the beach with kids.

 1. Prepare.
 Pack and check to see that you have everything you need the night before.
 There’s nothing worse than being ready to head out the door and discovering that you don’t have enough clean beach towels.